Alfresco/alfresco-bm-manager/README.md

 Maven is used as the build tool so make sure you have Apache Maven 3 installed.

 #### 3. MongoDB
 There also needs to be an instance of MongoDB, version 2.6.3 or later.
 The Benchmark Framework servers expects the port number to be *27017*.
+If you want to use docker: ```docker run -p 27017:27017 mongo```
 Additionally, installing **Robo 3T** (MongoDB GUI) is helpfull to see the database connection.

 ### Start Alfresco Benchmark Driver and run Test Suite